 “Down the rabbit hole” The freeriding possibilities around the Williams Lake area have been featured in films for over a decade.
 Here, Cory Brunelle rides yet another new first descent out at Farwell Canyon, top to bottom, right down to the banks of the Chilcotin River.

 The Cariboo Chilcotin has such a diverse landscape, you can ride open grasslands and desert freeriding in the morning and head into the lush Douglas Fir jungle in the afternoon.
 Here we try out some new trails in the Dragon Mountain riding area just south of Quesnel, B.C.
 A great network of fast single track through the forest.

-Yet other diverse riding location in Williams Lake.
+Yet another diverse riding location in Williams Lake.
 This is the South Side trail network, a maze of trails that can take days to explore.
-This area is the Jenna trail that winds its way along the Southside of Williams Lake, through mossy “lord of the rings” landscape.
+This area is the Jenna trail that winds its way along the Southside of Williams Lake, through a mossy “lord of the rings” landscape.

 Every year a tight posse from Williams Lake hits the trail for a week to two weeks (depending on the mood!) into the Chilcotin mountains, just west of Williams Lake.
-Each adventurer packs his own gear, food, wine etc, into a bob trailer for the days on the trail.
+Each adventurer packs their own gear, food, wine, etc, into a bob trailer for the days on the trail.
 Each day, we get up and pack up camp into the little trailer and hit the trail through the mountains to a new destination.
-It's one of the best mtb adventures on the planet.. and it’s our backyard.
-This shot is from somewhere, way up there in the Chilcotins, perfect single track for days, all to ourselves.
+It's one of the best mountain bike adventures on the planet.. and it’s right in our backyard.
+This shot is from somewhere, way up there in the Chilcotins, perfect single track for days on end and we had it all to ourselves.

 Throwback to Farwell Canyon, circa 2008 ‘ish.
 It was one of the hottest summers and the dust out there was as fine as moon dust and made for some of the best dust explosions of all time.
 James comes in hot at the end of “The Classic” downhill line and the dust cloud follows close behind!